rafaelkyrdan/in-scalaz/README.md

  A `stateful` computation is a function that takes some state and returns a value along with some new state.
 That function would have the following type: s -> (a, s)

+ The `Either` is a type that allows us to incorporate a context of possible failure to our values while also being able to attach values to the failure, so that they can describe what went wrong or provide some other useful info regarding the failure.